MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-openxr.md

 m_window->PresentSwapchain();
 ```

 The example above uses a DX11 swap-chain texture and presents the window immediately after the call to xrEndFrame.
 The usage isn't restricted to swap-chain textures and no additional GPU synchronization is required.
-For details on usage and constraints check out the [extension specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/master/remote_openxr/specification.html#XR_MSFT_remoting_frame_mirroring).
+For details on usage and constraints check out the [extension specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/remote_openxr/specification.html#XR_MSFT_remoting_frame_mirroring).
 If your remote app is using DX12 use XrRemotingFrameMirrorImageD3D12MSFT instead of XrRemotingFrameMirrorImageD3D11MSFT.

+## Optional: Custom data channels

+Starting with version [2.5.0](holographic-remoting-version-history.md#v2.5.0) custom data channels can be used with the OpenXR API to send user data over the already established remoting connection.
+See [Custom Data Channels with the OpenXR API](holographic-remoting-custom-data-channels-openxr.md) for more information.

+## Optional: Speech

+Starting with version [2.6.0](holographic-remoting-version-history.md#v2.6.0) the ```XR_MSFT_holographic_remoting_speech extension``` allows the remote app to react to speech commands detected by the player app with the OpenXR API.

+>[!IMPORTANT]
+>The detailed [specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/remote_openxr/specification.html) can be found in the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).

+To initialize a speech recognizer on the player app, the remote app can call ```xrInitializeRemotingSpeechMSFT```.
+This transmits speech initialization parameters, i.e. a language, a dictionary of phrases, and the contents of a grammar file, to the player app.

+>[!NOTE]
+>Before version [2.6.1](holographic-remoting-version-history.md#v2.6.1) the speech recognizer must only be initialized once per ```XrSession```.

+If the creation of the speech recognizer succeeded, as indicated by the ```XR_TYPE_EVENT_DATA_REMOTING_SPEECH_RECOGNIZER_STATE_CHANGED_MSFT``` event, the remote app will be notified when a speech recognition result was generated on the player app.
+The ```XrEventDataRemotingSpeechRecognizerStateChangedMSFT``` event structure is placed in the event queue when the state of the speech recognizer on the player side changes.

+The ```XrRemotingSpeechRecognizerStateMSFT``` defines all possible states of the speech recognizer on the player side and the ```XrEventDataRemotingSpeechRecognizedMSFT``` event structure is placed in the event queue when the speech recognizer on the player side has a recognized phrase.
+When the remote app is notified about a recognized phrase, it can: retrieve the recognized phrase by calling ```xrRetrieveRemotingSpeechRecognizedTextMSFT```.

+>[!NOTE]
+>The ```XrRemotingSpeechRecognitionConfidenceMSFT``` is a direct mapping of the [SpeechRecognitionConfidence](/uwp/api/windows.media.speechrecognition.speechrecognitionconfidence) enum returned with the speech recognition result by the Windows Speech Recognition API.

+## Optional: Coordinate System Synchronization

+Starting with version [2.7.0](holographic-remoting-version-history.md#v2.7.0) coordinate system synchronization can be used to align spatial data between the player and remote app.
+See [Coordinate System Synchronization with Holographic Remoting Overview](holographic-remoting-coordinate-system-synchronization.md) for more information.

 ## See Also
 * [Holographic Remoting overview](holographic-remoting-overview.md)